Zubax/bro/README.md

 configure a narrow screen resolution, ssh there and run Bro, possibly in a terminal multiplexer like tmux or screen.

 To run Bro via SSH, be sure to `source source_ssh.sh` first.

+To monitor Bro via the web interface, open a browser and go to `http://<host>:8814`.

 ## Testing